Magic hypercube

 p > 1 and n is different from 2 or p = 1.
 A construction of a magic hypercube follows from the proof.

 The R programming language includes a module, library(magic), that will create magic hypercubes of any dimension with n a multiple of 4.

+A 3×3×3×3 magic tesseract with numbers 1 to 81 and magic constant 123, flattened for viewing in 2D.
+Each three shaded numbers of a colour denotes an axis perpendicular to the others.
+Each 3×3 block is a magic square, and each row or column of blocks is a flattened magic cube.

 Perfect magic hypercubes

 If, in addition, the numbers on every cross section diagonal also sum up to the hypercube's magic number, the hypercube is called a perfect magic hypercube; otherwise, it is called a semiperfect magic hypercube.
 The number n is called the order of the magic hypercube.

 This definition of "perfect" assumes that one of the older definitions for perfect magic cubes is used.
 The Universal Classification System for Hypercubes (John R. Hendricks) requires that for any dimension hypercube, all possible lines sum correctly for the hypercube to be considered perfect magic.
 Because of the confusion with the term perfect, nasik is now the preferred term for any magic hypercube where all possible lines sum to S. Nasik was defined in this manner by C. Planck in 1905.
 A nasik magic hypercube has 1/2(3^{n} − 1) lines of m numbers passing through each of the m^{n} cells.